ibm-cloud-docs/pattern-migrate-os-virtualization/compute-architecture.md

 # Architecture decisions for compute
 {: #compute-decisions}

-The following table summarizes the compute architecture decisions for Migrate VMware to IBM Cloud OpenShift Virtualization deployment guide.
+The following table summarizes the compute architecture decisions for the Migrate VMware to IBM Cloud OpenShift Virtualization deployment guide.

 | Architecture decision                   | Requirement                                                                                                                | Options                                                                                                    | Decision                                   | Rationale                                                                                                                                                                                                                                                                                                     |
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|